paulatcalaxy/CreatorApplicationWhitelists/README.md

 The sequence by which an application whitelist is resolved is Query Token -> Determine DID from memo -> Resolve DID into DID Document -> Determine application whitelist file identifier -> Retrieve application whitelist JSON

 While the DID model introduces an extra lookup, it provides a flexible integration point for the future.
 As an example, we can leverage the DID mechanism to bind a Verifiable Credential issued to the Creator to the social token in the same manner as for this application whitelist.
-Additinally, the DID model allows for the application whitelist to be stored
+Additinally, the DID model allows for the location of the application whitelist to be changed to other than in Hedera's file service, eg IPFS without editing the token itself.

 ### DID Document Schema